ffplayout/ffplayout/docs/api.md

 # API

 The API is served by the main ffplayout process.
-By default it listens on `http://127.0.0.1:8787`.
+With no command-line arguments, ffplayout starts the API and frontend on `http://127.0.0.1:8787`.
 Set a different address with `--listen` / `-l`:

 ```bash